 The new Vauxhall Astra is based on the Stellantis EMP2 architecture, which it shares with the Peugeot 308 (recently announced with PHEV options) and a variety of other plug-in cars from the group.
 In terms of powertrain specifics, all we know is that there will be a plug-in hybrid ‘in two performance levels’ with up to 221hp and an eight-speed automatic gearbox.

-We can be pretty certain that this means the Astra will share the same two PHEV options as seen in the 308 and DS 4 (among others).
+We have now had it confirmed that the Astra will share the same two PHEV options as seen in the 308 and DS 4 (among others).
 This means it’ll be front-wheel drive with either 178bhp or that higher 221bhp option.
 Both use the brand’s venerable 1.6-litre turbo petrol engine and a 108bhp electric motor to deliver those final outputs.
-A battery in the region of 12.4kWh should see up to 37 miles of electric range – assuming it follows the trends seen with the Peugeot and DS counterparts.
+A battery of 12.4kWh should see up to 35 miles of electric range according to official figures which have just been released.

 Vauxhall is carrying over the Pure Panel interior first seen in the Mokka-e which blends two 10 inch displays to create an almost wrap-around digital dash.
 It can be fully glazed to add to that effect.
 For better or for worse, the physical controls have been minimised with much focus having been put in surfacing the most important controls to the first layer of menus on the touchscreen panel.